 - Other (Please discuss with International Student Support)

 If you are a research student, you are eligible to apply for a new CoE for the full duration of your scholarship or sponsorship, or up until your candidature end date.
-If you require an extension beyond your candidature end date, you will first need to apply for a candidature extension through the Adelaide Graduate Centre.
+If you require an extension beyond your candidature end date, you will first need to apply for a candidature extension through the Adelaide Graduate Research School.